Victorian Autism Specific Early Learning and Care Centre - Margot Prior Wing

 As an ASELCC, we are committed to addressing the needs of families of children with autism at the Margot Prior Wing (MPW).
 At the same time, we are dedicated to follow up-to-date and evidence-based science in the treatment of autism.The early intervention program being researched and implemented in the MPW is the Early Start Denver Model (ESDM) (see Early Intervention Explained for further details).

-Our Centre provides early learning programs and specific support to children aged zero to six years with autism spectrum disorders (ASDs) in a long day care setting, and is intended to have a positive impact on your child's long term life outcomes.
+Our Centre provides early learning programs and specific support to children aged zero to 48 months with autism spectrum disorders (ASDs) in a long day care setting, and is intended to have a positive impact on your child's long term life outcomes.
 The Centre will provide you with support in the care of your child and give you the opportunity to participate more fully in the community.

 Parents are required to specify the times of attendance required when enrolling their child/ren.